heistp/antler/README.md

 At present, Antler is documented through the [examples](examples), and the comments in [config.cue](config.cue).
-Antler is configured using [CUE](https://cuelang.org/), so it helps to get familiar with the language at a basic level, though for simple tests it may be sufficient to just follow the examples.
+Antler is configured using [CUE](https://cuelang.org/), so it helps to get familiar with the language at a basic level, although for simple tests it may be sufficient to just follow the examples.

 ## Status

 As of version 0.3.0-beta, the node is working, along with some basic tests and visualizations.
 The [Roadmap](#roadmap) shows future plans.

-TODO

-More work is needed on the tests and visualizations, stabilizing the config and data formats, and supporting platforms other than Linux.
+Overall, more work is needed on the tests and visualizations, stabilizing the config and data formats, and supporting platforms other than Linux.

 ## Roadmap